 Entrepreneurship development is an important pathway for enabling women’s participation in the economy and can be a catalyst for change by providing income-generating opportunities.
 In India, a significant portion of the GDP and employment is generated by nano and micro enterprises.
 Among these enterprises, very few are owned and operated by women.
 Globally, India ranks 57 out of 65 countries in women entrepreneurship.
-While several challenges faced by entrepreneurs are universal, women entrepreneurs continue to face a host of gender-specific barriers.
-Currently, domestic and international philanthropy and corporate social responsibility initiatives in India are largely concentrated on health and education, with a focus on rural India (OECD, 2022).
+While several challenges entrepreneurs face are universal, women entrepreneurs continue to face many gender-specific barriers.
+Currently, domestic and international philanthropy and corporate social responsibility initiatives in India are largely concentrated on health and education, focusing on rural India (OECD, 2022).
 There is a significant opportunity to mobilise capital and fund underserved regions as well as segments that have growth potential.
 Moreover, while there has been a significant focus on building linkages for microentrepreneurs through livelihood support in rural areas, much less has been done in urban and peri-urban areas.

 The goal of this assessment was to map the current landscape of entrepreneurship in urban and peri-urban areas, identify different archetypes of entrepreneurs, and identify intervention areas that offer opportunities for collaborative action.